Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Extract Honey

 It also represents more hard work for the bees next season.
 They have to rebuild all the comb needed for the frames.

-Use a Honey Spinner or Extractor
+Use a Honey Extractor or Spinner

 A honey extractor is a machine that holds frames in a barrel-like container.
 Using an electric motor or hand crank, the frames spin around causing the liquid to be spun out of their wax cells.

 Tangential extractors require the beekeeper to sling honey out of one side of the frame at a time.
 You must manually flip the frames to do the other side.
+In this case, extracting honey takes longer – but it still gets the job done.

 Radial extractors hold the frames in a way that slings it out of both sides at the same time.
-These often cost a bit more but are well worth the expensive if you have more than 2 hives.
-Extractors are not cheap in price but good quality ones last for years and have decent resell value.
+These often cost a bit more but are well worth the expensive if you have more than 1-2 hives.

 • Regular knife – often heated in a bowl of hot water and then wiped dry